zchee/golang-wiki/Questions.md

 * **IRC** channel #go-nuts on Freenode

-If we closed your question on Github, we apologize.
+If we closed your question on GitHub, we apologize.
 Please ask the question on one of the above forums.